hbc/tinyatlas/README.md

 2018-10-19: Zebrafish Cell cycle and cell type genes added using homology information against Homo sapiens.
 Script found at `code` folder.
 It uses biomaRt and only one2one orthology type and high orthology confidence.

-2019-04-19: Found type in code for `gene2Drerio.Rmd` that was saving the wrong object.
+2019-04-19: Found typo in code for `gene2Drerio.Rmd` that was saving the wrong object.
 Corrected and uploaded the correct file.